What is it that your company values most?

 And that’s a real shame.

 Core values have the potential to elevate your business from good to great.
-As a business owner, you should make your core values part of everything you do, from hiring new talent to marketing and beyond.
+As a business owner, you should make your core values part of everything you do, from the hiring process for new talent to marketing and beyond.

 Does that sound daunting?
 If you want to know how to integrate core values into your business – and why you should – I’m here to help.